Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-hooks/README.md

 * Lesson 10 - useEffect with cleanup
   * Project: **effect-hook**
   * File: **MouseContainer.js**, **HookMouse.js**
-  * How to mimic the componentWillUnmount with useEffect in functional component.
+  * > How to mimic the componentWillUnmount with useEffect in functional component.
-  * Create a container component for the HookMouse component.
+  * > Create a container component for the HookMouse component.
 With a button to toggle the components visibility.
-  * To clean up the code which can be canceling subscriptions, timers, or even removing event handlers.
+  * The point ot make note of here is, when you want to execute some component clean up code.
+You included in a function and return that function from the function passed to useEffect first argument.
-  * This is a great way to ensure that your components are cleaned up properly and that you don't leak memory.
+  * The clean code can be canceling subscriptions, async tasks, timers, or even removing event handlers as seen in the above example.

 ---
 **Summary on Hooks**